Alfresco/alfresco-content-app/docs/extending/rules.md

 # Rules

-Rules allow evaluating conditions for extension components.
-For example, you can disable or hide elements based on certain rules.
+Rules allow you to evaluate conditions for extension components, so you can disable or hide elements based on certain rules, for example.

 Every rule is backed by a condition evaluator.